-86.4% of the School District's expenses are related to salaries and benefits for the various employee groups in the district.
+86.1% of the School District's expenses are related to salaries and benefits for the various employee groups in the district.
 They include teachers, principals/vice-principals, support staff and exempt staff.
-The remaining 13.6% of operating expenses are related to supplies and services including professional development, student transportation, utilities, vehicle maintenance, and insurance.
+The remaining 13.9% of operating expenses are related to supplies and services including professional development, student transportation, utilities, vehicle maintenance, and insurance.

 The COVID-19 pandemic had a significant impact on operations but the impact on the Operating Budget was mitigated due to specific grants received from the provincial and federal governments.
-While those grants were reduced this year, the additional costs related to COVID-19 have also decreased so the impact of the grant loss isn't as significant as expected.
+While those grants were reduced this year, the additional costs related to COVID-19 have also decreased so the impact is more of a return to normal, with some modified enhancements. .

-Overall operating expenses are up 5.98% as compared to last year.
-This is mainly due to increased staffing to support the higher enrollment, collective agreement increases, and cost increases flowing from the pandemic.
+Overall operating expenses are up 8.9% as compared to last year.
+This is mainly due to increases in staff salaries reflecting the provincial union contract settlements, some staffing to support students, and cost increases.